 Want more?
 Check out our glowing Divinity: Original Sin II review.

 Total War has been a strategy institution for years now, and its most recent historical entries - Attila and even Rome II, after a bit of work - are really good.
-But there’s a reason Warhammer is the best-seller: it adds variety to campaign play, and sheer cinematic joy to battles.
+But there is a reason Warhammer is the best-seller: it adds variety to campaign play, and sheer cinematic joy to battles.
 It has made the series more fun and replayable than ever.

 With Warhammer II, Creative Assembly have taken this success as permission to go even bigger.
 It sees four powers crossing oceans to control a magical vortex - a global conflict, whereas Warhammer was a continental one.
 Its races and their armies are the most exotic yet: the Lizardmen are led by almighty wizard-toads on floating platforms and can field feral T-Rexes, for goodness’ sake.
-And yet, in all this gleeful bombast, CA haven’t lost sight of the little things.
+And yet, in all this gleeful bombast, CA have not lost sight of the little things.